 What Is Dog Vomiting?

-Dog puking itself is the active process in which the stomach expels harmful contents.
+Dog vomiting is the process by which the stomach expels harmful contents.
 It often involves heaving, drooling, and heavy abdominal contractions.
 The expelled contents can have foam, food, bile, and even blood.

 Regurgitation is often confused with vomiting, but it’s different.
-Regurgitation is a passive action that happens without any effort.
-The contents are usually undigested.
+It’s a passive action that happens without any effort, with the contents usually undigested.
 Dog gagging is also a similar action with a much different meaning.

 Here’s a general overview of the differences among the three: